Updated: Jun 6

 Memoirs of forgiveness:

-It was shown to me that we live in an energetic web almost like a spider web that is comprised of our choices, our interactions, and our experiences.
+We live in an energetic web you can imagine it almost like a spider web that is comprised of our choices, our interactions, and our experiences.
 Each intersection is made up of all the paths we cross.

 The intersections closest to us are our immediate family and loved ones.
 The circles expand into the infinite with intersecting points marking all the lives we touch as we walk the earth.
 When we die the energy of our soul is released into this web.